joshua-stauffer/joshua-stauffer/README.md

 ###  🌎   🌍   🌏  The History Atlas
 I'm currently building an [open-source social-media inspired wiki](https://github.com/joshua-stauffer/thehistoryatlas) which creates a new way to explore history.
 Contributors upload scholarly citations and tag people, places, and times.
 Users explore the data by selecting a person, place, or time, and then scrolling through an event feed of known citations from that entity.
 As citations come into focus, the places referenced are drawn onto a map.

 The backend is a series of Python microservices which communicate via RabbitMQ.
-The services are marshalled into a single GraphQL API using Apollo Server.
+The services are marshalled into a single endpoint GraphQL API using Apollo Server.
 Client side app is built in React, with state management through Apollo Client.

 Think this sounds like a cool idea?
 Contributions are welcome - check out the [open issues](https://github.com/joshua-stauffer/thehistoryatlas/issues), and feel free to be in touch!